philc/book-notes/business/paul graham essays.md

     morale, it makes other people want to help them, and above all, it helps them be decisive."
   * "When founders seem unfocused, I sometimes suggest they try to get customers to pay them for something, in the hopes that this constraint will prod them into action."
-  * "Having to hit a growth number every week forces founders to act, and acting veruss not acting is the high bit of succeeding."
+  * "Having to hit a growth number every week forces founders to act, and acting versus not acting is the high bit of succeeding."
   * Thinking about startups as vectors, rather than scalars (i.e. just the idea)
     * "We should try thinking of them as pairs of what you're going to build, plus the unscalable